lerna/lerna-changelog/README.md

 [travis-badge]: https://img.shields.io/travis/lerna/lerna-changelog/master.svg
 [travis-badge-url]: https://travis-ci.org/lerna/lerna-changelog

-PR-based changelog generator with monorepo support
+PR-based changelog generator with monorepo support.

+This library requires labels to be assigned to each PR to autogenerate a visual changelog, otherwise your commits/PRs/merges will be ignored by the changelog generator.

 Install
 ------------------------------------------------------------------------------